Tag: Letters

 Sending Supplies from Home

 Noreen Jankowski recalls a conversation about the cold winters in Korea.
-She mentions how she sent supplies to her husband in Korea to keep him warm.
-She details sending hand and feet warmers and shares that he endured some difficulties with his legs later on perhaps due to the cold exposure.
+She mentions sending supplies to her husband in Korea to keep him warm.
+She highlights how he endured some difficulties with his legs later on perhaps due to the cold exposure.

 Orville Oster